 What Cannot Be Composted From The Office

-29. Paper with lots of color printing or Sharpie-drawn inks: Colored printer ink and markers such as Sharpies can contain heavy metals and other toxins.
-Anything saturated with these can contaminate your compost.
+29. Paper with lots of color printing or Sharpie-drawn inks: Modern printer inks and markers are usually free from heavy metals, but they can still contain synthetic dyes, solvents, and other chemicals you don’t want in your compost.
+Paper saturated with these inks can contaminate your pile, so it’s best to leave them out.

 30. Glossy Paper: Any paper with a glossy plastic finish is toxic to your compost pile.
 This, unfortunately, means some magazines, product catalogs, most wrapping paper (unless it’s zero waste or eco-friendly wrapping paper), and photographs.